 On 9月 8, 2020, Switzerland’s Federal Data Protection and Information Commissioner (“FDPIC”) issued an opinion concluding that the Swiss-US Privacy Shield Framework does not provide an adequate level of protection to transfer Personal Data from Switzerland to the United States.
 Organizations wishing to utilize the Swiss-US Privacy Shield as a transfer mechanism to support Personal Data transfers from Switzerland to the United States should contact the FDPIC or their legal counsel.

-Notwithstanding these recent events, the US Department of Commerce has announced that it will continue to administer, and Syneos Health has elected to continue its participation in, the EU-US and Swiss-US Privacy Shield programs.
+Notwithstanding these events, the US Department of Commerce has continued to administer, and Syneos Health has elected to continue its participation in, the EU-US and Swiss-US Privacy Shield programs.

 Types of Data Collected